M4SK3D/Ju-Hackathon/README.md

 # Ju-Hackathon
-This repository contains relavant materials for JU Hackathon.
+This repository contains the additional materials required for JU Hackathon.